Take a look at our glossary, where we explain relevant terms relating to investments in forests and agriculture.

 Yes, of course they can.
 One of the best ways for companies to do so is the ProtectionForest: a lively and species-rich rainforest in the Chiriquí province in Panama, which allows you to protect forest for at least 50 years.
 Apart from this project, there are various other ways for companies to sustainably invest in forest, such as a pension scheme for employees.
 Please feel free to contact us for more information.

-The ForestFinance Group, headquartered in Bonn, has been successfully developing ecological forest investments for almost three decades.
-The group of companies manages forest investments worth around 96 million euros and has reforested more than 7,300 hectares in South and Central America, Asia and North Africa for over 27,000 customers.
-Around 15 employees at the company headquarters in Bonn are primarily responsible for marketing, customer service and contract management.
+The ForestFinance Group, headquartered in Bonn, has been successfully developing ecological forest investments for three decades.
+The group of companies has reforested more than 7,200 hectares in South and Central America, North Africa and Asia for over 27,000 customers.
+Around 15 employees in Germany are primarily responsible for communication and marketing, customer service and contract management.
 In Panama and Peru, ForestFinance forestry experts monitor compliance with the high quality standards and the ecological and social principles of the ForestFinance Group.
-In Colombia, the customer areas are managed by our forestry service provider.
+In Colombia, the customer forest areas are managed by our forestry service provider.
 We have been working closely together for many years.

 The founder of Forest Finance Service GmbH is Harry Assenmacher, who has been actively involved in the ecological sector since the early 1980s.
-Jan Fockele (with the company since 2004) and Christiane Pindur (with the company since 2009) are Managing Directors of Forest Finance Service GmbH.
+Christiane Pindur (with the company since 2009) is the Managing Director of Forest Finance Service GmbH.